aberrya/WildFireSmokeDetection/README.md

 # WildFire Smoke Detection

-Submission for hackathon conducted by AI For Mankind (https://aiformankind.org/) to early detect WildFire smoke .
-See details of hackathon at https://aiformankind.org/lets-stop-wildfires-hackathon-2.0/
+### About
+A wildfire is an uncontrolled fire.
+Every year, wildfire causes significant destruction of huge forest land, loss of animal and human lives, and wildlife food.
+Eearly detection of fire can significantly shorten the reaction time.
+The longer it takes to locate a fire, the harder it is to contain for fire staff.

+This is the submission for [lets-stop-wildfires-hackathon-2.0](https://aiformankind.org/lets-stop-wildfires-hackathon-2.0) to early detect WildFire smoke conducted by [AI For Mankind](https://aiformankind.org/) - a nonprofit organization.

-Thanks to AIForManKind for providing Quick Start Demo https://github.com/aiformankind/wildfire-smoke-detection-camera and providing labeled smoke Image Data Set.
+Thanks to AIForManKind for providing [Quick Start Demo](https://github.com/aiformankind/wildfire-smoke-detection-camera) and providing labeled smoke Image Data Set.

 Also special thanks to [HPWREN](http://hpwren.ucsd.edu/) for providing access to HPWREN camera images.